Borderline Personality Disorder

 - Fears of being left alone—resulting in frantic behaviors to avoid being left alone

-- Extreme and unpredictable mood swings and difficulty managing emotions or regulating moods
+- Extreme and unpredictable mood swings and difficulty managing emotions or moods

-- Difficulty in relationships—characterized by dramatic swings or viewing people as all good or all bad
+- Difficulty in relationships—dramatic swings or viewing people as all good or all bad

 - Unstable self-image